Skip to product information

 1820 Daniell Hygrometer

 Invented in 1820 by John Frederic Daniell, an English natural philosopher.
-This unique and scarce Hygrometer consists of a glass ball partially-filled with liquid ether (likely sulfuric acid); connected via a long, thin glass tube from which air been evacuated, to a second ball which is then covered in muslin .
-When ether is placed on the muslin-covered ball, the evaporation chill will cause the ether vapor inside to condense, forming a visible dew-point on the opposite balls' surface.
+This unique and scarce Hygrometer consists of a glass ball partially-filled with a low-boiling point liquid (likely sulfuric acid); connected via a long, thin glass tube from which air has been evacuated, to a second ball which is then covered in muslin .
+When water is placed on the muslin-covered ball, the evaporation chill will cause the vapor ("ether") inside to condense, forming a visible dew-point on the opposite balls' surface.

 Diameter: 4.5"